Calamus radicalis

-Calamus radicalis, commonly known as vicious hairy mary, is a plant in the palm family Arecaceae endemic to the rainforests of north east Queensland, Australia.
+Calamus radicalis, commonly known as vicious hairy mary, is a plant in the palm family Arecaceae endemic to the rainforests of northeast Queensland, Australia.
 Like other species in the genus Calamus, this is a climbing plant with a very long and flexible stem.
 It uses sharp strong hooks on the fronds and tendrils to attach itself to other vegetation, such as taller established trees, thus gaining support that enables it to grow higher towards the canopy.
 This species is very similar to C. australis, with which it coexists, but is larger in almost all respects.

 Description

 This species has a clustering habit, i.e. several stems are produced from the same base.
 Stems may reach lengths of up to 40 m and a diameter of 4 cm.
 The leaves (or fronds) are produced on the youngest part of the stem, and the older sections are bare as the leaves age and fall off (exactly the same process as the more familiar upright palm with a stout stem).
 The older, leafless part of the stem of Calamus radicalis is smooth and glossy green.